Individual Privacy Accounting with Gaussian Differential Privacy: Filters and Odometers

 \subsection{GDP - privacy filter}

 For simplicity, we here consider a GDP filter that chooses the privacy parameters adaptively, but not individually (like the filter in the main text).
-I.e., the amount that the privacy budget is spent at each step has to provide a guarantee over the whole data set.
+I.e., the amount that the privacy budget is spent at each step has to provide a guarantee over the whole dataset.

 To this end we formally define a GDP filter as

 Using the filter $\mathcal{F}_B$, a GDP filter is given as in Alg.~\ref{Aalg:gdp_filter}.